Complex and Adaptive Dynamical Systems: A Primer: Synchronization Phenomena in Epidemics

-which we studied in chapter {\em ``Chaos, Bifurcations and Diffusion''}.
+which we studied in Chap.~\ref{chap_chaos1}.
 For $a<1$ it has only the trivial fixpoint $x_t\equiv0$, the illness dies out.
-The non-trivial steady-state is
+The non-trivial steady state~is

-For $a=3$ there is a Hopf bifurcation and for $a>3$ the system oscillates with a period of two.
-Eq.\ \ref{synchro_infection_transmission} has a similar behavior, but the resulting oscillations may depend on the initial condition and show for $\tau_R\gg\tau_I\equiv1$ features characteristic of relaxation oscillators, see Fig.\ \ref{synchro_fig_SIRS_1}.
+For $a=3$ there is a Hopf bifurcation and for $a>3$ the system oscillates with a period of {2}.
+Equation (\ref{synchro_infection_transmission}) has a similar behavior, but the resulting oscillations may depend on the initial condition and {for $\tau_R\gg\tau_I\equiv1$ show} features characteristic of relaxation oscillators, see Fig.~\ref{synchro_fig_SIRS_1}.

-\underline{\bf Two coupled epidemic centers}\\ We consider now two epidemic centers with variables
+\runinhead{Two Coupled Epidemic Centers} We consider now two epidemic centers with variables

 denoting the fraction of susceptible/infected individuals in the respective cities.
 Different dynamical couplings are conceivable, via exchange or visits of susceptible or infected individuals.
 We consider with